The world looks best in a portrait mode. So does our website :)

 Serving the nation

-In 2011, the company created the i-Shakti range of pulses, subsequently rebranded Tata Sampann and broadened to include spice powders as well.
-The rationale behind getting into this category was described by MD R Mukundan as “to not only increase production of pulses in India and help bridge the existing gap between demand and supply of pulses in the country, but also provide better quality and hygienic pulses for the Indian household.”
+In 2011, the company created the i-Shakti range of pulses, subsequently rebranded Tata Sampann and broadened the product portfolio to include spice powders as well.
+The rationale behind getting into this category was described by Mr Mukundan as, “To not only increase production of pulses in India and help bridge the existing gap between demand and supply, but also provide better quality and hygienic pulses for the Indian household.”

 While Tata Salt and Tata Sampann are now a part of Tata Consumer Products following a rejig of the product portfolio, Tata Chemicals continues to prioritise the needs of the nation through its vast product line.

-The company set up the pathbreaking Innovation Centre at Pune and Bengaluru to create products that intersected innovation and consumer need.
-This is where the company seeks to push the frontiers of what is possible in the two verticals it operates in, Basic Chemistry and Specialty Chemistry, including Agro Sciences, Nutritional Sciences and Material Sciences.
+The company set up pathbreaking innovation centres at Pune and Bengaluru to create products that intersected innovation and consumer needs.
+This is where the company seeks to push the frontiers of what is possible in the two verticals it operates in: Basic Chemistry and Specialty Chemistry, including Agro Sciences, Nutritional Sciences and Material Sciences.

-The Nutritional Science division of the company, under the brand Tata NQ, launched Fossence, a prebiotic dietary fibre that improves digestive and immune health.
+The Nutritional Sciences division of the company, under the brand Tata NQ, launched Fossence, a prebiotic dietary fibre that improves digestive and immune health.

-Over the years, the company established itself as the world’s third-largest producer of soda ash, also known as sodium carbonate, in the world.
+Over the years, the company established itself as the world’s third-largest producer of soda ash, also known as sodium carbonate.
 Soda ash is a key ingredient that has applications in several industries.
-This soda ash is sought by some of the world’s biggest manufacturers of soap, detergents and glass.
-Every 5th beverage bottle in India contains this soda ash.
+It is sought by some of the world’s biggest manufacturers of soap, detergents and glass.
+Every fifth beverage bottle in India contains Tata Chemicals' soda ash.

-Tata Chemicals is also the world’s sixth-largest producer of sodium bicarbonate in the world.
+Tata Chemicals is also the world’s sixth-largest producer of sodium bicarbonate.
 The company’s production of sodium bicarbonate is a key ingredient used by India’s biggest biscuit manufacturers.

-It has expanded its agri-business portfolio and grown beyond Indian shores to include Kenya and other places in its fold.
-What is admirable about this production process is that the company is cognizant of its responsibility to the environment in the drought prone areas in which it operates.
+Tata Chemicals has expanded its agri-business portfolio and grown beyond Indian shores to include Kenya and other places in its fold.
+What is admirable about the company's production process is that it is cognizant of its responsibility to the environment in the drought-prone areas in which it operates.
 Tata Chemicals draws zero freshwater for its manufacturing processes, relying entirely on the recycling and reuse of sea water.
 Also, since soda ash manufacturing is an energy intensive process, the company conducts frequent audits to improve the process.

 In fact, the generation of fly ash, a waste product that would otherwise occupy landfills, is being converted into cement for efficient waste utilisation.

-Tata Chemicals’ subsidiary, Rallis, too mirrored the innovation strategy of its parent company to ‘Serving Farmers Through Science’.
+Tata Chemicals’ subsidiary Rallis also mirrors the innovation strategy of its parent company, ‘Serving Farmers through Science’.
 Rallis has now set itself a vision of being among the top 3 leading enterprises in specific domains within farm inputs and chemistry-led businesses by 2026.
 Rallis has made a name for itself as a trusted solutions provider for agri-inputs globally with an emphasis on innovation, thorough knowledge of agricultural science and a deep distribution network.

 Fighting the odds